Concentrations

 - To address this need, a Neuromodulation Concentration has been established to offer residents more formal training in this nascent subspecialty.
 The hope is that interested residents will have a greater opportunity to receive specialized training in many treatment modalities that are changing the way psychiatry is practiced.

-- The concentration will provide supplementary academic and clinical experiences for residents hoping to develop as leaders in the field of neuromodulation.
+- The Concentration will provide supplementary academic and clinical experiences for residents hoping to develop as leaders in the field of neuromodulation.
 Residents at any stage of their training can request to be paired with a faculty mentor.
-However, residents should formally enroll in the concentration in their R2 year.
+However, residents should formally enroll in the Concentration in their R2 year.
 A scholarly project proposal should be submitted by the middle of R3 year.
 The project must be completed before the end of residency.
-Completion of the concentration requirements will result in granting a special designation on the residency graduation diploma.
+Completion of the Concentration requirements will result in granting a special designation on the residency graduation diploma.

 Women’s Mental Health Concentration

-- This concentration provides interested residents with formal training in women’s mental health, reproductive psychiatry, and trauma-informed care with the goal of enhancing professional development and developing clinician leaders.
+- This Concentration provides interested residents with formal training in women’s mental health, reproductive psychiatry, and trauma-informed care with the goal of enhancing professional development and developing clinician leaders.

-- The concentration also aims to develop psychiatrists who advocate for an intersectional, anti-racist, equity-focused approach to women’s mental health care.
+- The Concentration also aims to develop psychiatrists who advocate for an intersectional, anti-racist, equity-focused approach to women’s mental health care.

-- Residents enrolled in the concentration will have the opportunity to participate in a minimum of two required UCLA women’s mental health clinics, complete a scholarly project focused on women’s mental health or clinical education, participate in didactic lectures, engage in teaching medical students and residents, and networking opportunities.
+- Residents enrolled in the Concentration will have the opportunity to participate in a minimum of two required UCLA women’s mental health clinics, complete a scholarly project focused on women’s mental health or clinical education, participate in didactic lectures, engage in teaching medical students and residents, and networking opportunities.

 - Clinical sites include the UCLA Women’s Life Clinic (required), VA Women’s Mental Health Clinic (required), Maternal Mental Health PHP/IOP, and the UCLA MOMS Clinic.
 Interested residents are welcome to participate in additional clinics as approved by the faculty leads.

-- Residents in the concentration will be paired with a women’s mental health faculty member for ongoing mentorship and career guidance.
+- Residents in the Concentration will be paired with a women’s mental health faculty member for ongoing mentorship and career guidance.

 - Completion of the Women’s Mental Health Concentration requirements will result in special recognition and granting of a certificate at graduation.